One on One: Fran Kirby x Jordan Henderson

-One-on-One is a series bringing you unscripted conversations between Nike elite athletes.
+One On One is a series bringing you unscripted conversations between Nike's elite athletes.

 Fran Kirby and Jordan Henderson have had intense summers.
-Kirby—who, last season, came back from a career-threatening bout of pericarditis to become Chelsea's all-time leading scorer and win the WSL title—was injured on her second day of the summer games in Tokyo.
-Henderson—Liverpool captain and one of the foundations of the England national team for the past decade—saw his run-up to the Euros blighted by injury and his team beaten on penalties in the final.
+Kirby — who, last season, came back from a career-threatening bout of pericarditis to become Chelsea’s all-time leading scorer and win the WSL title — was injured on her second day in the summer games.
+Henderson — Liverpool captain and one of the foundations of the England national team for the past decade — saw his run-up to the Euros blighted by injury and his team beaten on penalties in the final.
 But set against a backdrop of athletes becoming even more vocal about the subjects that matter most, both players have seen these difficult journeys as a chance for progression.
 Spurred on by adversity and loss, illness and injury, they have become advocates and activists in their own right.
-Both have sought shifts in mindset, adaptations in roles and a better understanding of what it means to lead on and off the pitch.
-It's bigger than sport, and for two of the most respected English players of their generation, there are no losses now, only lessons.
+Both have sought shifts in mindset, adaptations in roles, and a better understanding of what it means to lead on and off the field.
+It’s bigger than sport, and for two of the most respected English players of their generation, there are no losses now, only lessons.

 Injury had a big part to play in both of your tournaments this summer.
 How did that change your approach to your roles as leaders in the squad?

-Fran: Being a part of the summer games was really special, but when you get injured so early in the process, the first feelings you get are really raw emotions.
-When you know you've done something but don't know quite how bad it is … there's a kind of sadness.
-But in that situation, you have to manage your expectations—and I had to learn that very quickly.
+Fran: Being a part of the Olympics was really special, but when you get injured so early in the process, the first feelings you get are really raw emotions.
+When you know you’ve done something but don’t know quite how bad it is…There’s a kind of sadness.
+But in that situation, you have to manage your expectations — and I had to learn that very quickly.
 I became more of a squad player, not a starter.
 I understood my role and had to focus on what I could control: being a good teammate.

 It must be a difficult balancing act, feeling that frustration and sadness while also being positive for those around you.
 How important is it that you show strength through your vulnerability?
 As experienced players, showing emotional honesty with your teammates must be inspiring for younger players.

-"I had a responsibility to help those who were in a position to win for the team.
-I would have been OK with not playing much but having a gold medal around my neck".
+“I had a responsibility to help those who were in a position to win for the team.
+I would have been okay with not playing much but having a gold medal around my neck.”

 How does your self-talk change after a big win compared to when you’ve had a really disappointing loss?